enjaku4/rabarber/README.md

 bundle install
 ```

-Next, generate a migration to create tables for storing roles in the database:
+Next, generate a migration to create tables for storing roles in the database.
+Make sure to specify the table name of your user model as an argument.
+For instance, if your user model's table name is `users`, run:

 ```
-rails g rabarber:roles
+rails g rabarber:roles users
 ```

 This will create a migration file in `db/migrate` directory.

-Replace `raise(Rabarber::Error, "Please specify your user model's table name")` in that file with the name of your user model's table.

 Finally, run the migration to apply the changes to the database: